-Meet five local chefs who are advocates for local, organic ingredients.
-These men and women make the sustainability movement that much more delicious!
+Meet four top chefs who are advocates for local ingredients and who make the sustainability movement that much more delicious.

-Chef Lynn Crawford of Ruby Watchco: This world-famous chef is known for her appearances on The Food Network’s Restaurant Makeover and the two-time Gemini nominated Pitchin’ In.
-She’s the founder of Ruby Watchco, a family-style restaurant in Toronto’s Riverdale neighborhood that serves up market-inspired comfort food.
+This world-famous chef is known for her appearances on The Food Network’s Restaurant Makeover and the two-time Gemini nominated Pitchin’ In.
+She’s the founder of Ruby Watchco (730 Queen Street East), a family-style restaurant in Toronto’s Riverdale neighborhood that serves up market-inspired comfort food.
 The menu embodies Chef Lynn’s philosophy that food should be “locally grown, harvested and raised, and cooked to perfection with heart.”

-Each night, a four course prix-fixe menu – a salad, main, cheese, and dessert – showcase the seasonal ingredients the team has sourced from local farmers.
-Fans should also check out Ruby Eats, the restaurant’s sister store down the block that serves as a grocery store and chef’s pantry.
+Each night, a special four course prix-fixe menu – a salad, main, cheese and dessert – showcases the seasonal ingredients the team has sourced from local farmers.

-Chef John Horne of Canoe: Chef John Horne brings a passion for quality Canadian ingredients to Canoe, the flagship outpost of Canadian fine dining restaurant company Oliver & Bonacini.
-Horne’s menu makes use of rare, seasonal ingredients from Société-Orignal, a group of foraging specialists in Quebec who provide chef clients raw materials harvested by family farms.
+Chef John Horne brings a passion for quality Canadian ingredients to Canoe (66 Wellington Street West), the flagship outpost of Canadian fine dining restaurant company Oliver & Bonacini.
+Horne’s menu makes use of rare, seasonal ingredients from Société-Original, a group of foraging specialists in Quebec who provide chef clients raw materials harvested by family farms.

 Canoe’s artistic menu focuses on different provinces across Canada throughout the year.
 Experience exquisite cuisine and a diverse selection of seasonal cocktails from the restaurant’s stunning location atop the TD Bank tower, 54 floors above the city.
 Get ready to relax – the bar at Canoe has been called one of the most serene spots in Toronto.